Comprehensive, whole-patient care for tick-borne illness and alpha-gal syndrome.

 Chronic & Complex Tick-Borne Illness

-Some patients continue experiencing significant symptoms months or years after a tick-borne infection — sometimes called Post-Treatment Lyme Disease Syndrome.
-Standard testing may come back negative even when symptoms persist.
+This condition is sometimes called Chronic Lyme or Post-Treatment Lyme Disease Syndrome.
+Standard testing may come back negative even when symptoms persist, and co-infections are frequently missed by routine panels.

 How tick-borne conditions spread